 You may sometimes prefer to keep your thoughts and feelings to yourself:

-- develop your own rituals – light a candle, listen to special music, make a special place to think
+develop your own rituals such as lighting a candle, listening to special music, making a special place to think

-- exercise – do something with your pent-up energy, walk, swim, garden
+do something with your pent-up energy, such as exercise, walk, swim, or garden

 With other people